z0day/Windows-10-hardening/Readme.md

 * Pretty much maxed out. **EMET Mode** means I disabled the Antivirus & Network Inspection part.
 I monitor registry startup entries Hard Configuration to enforce a basic user deny execution and protect registry startup entries.
 * I sometime use [ConfigureDefender](https://github.com/AndyFul/ConfigureDefender) because it's the "better GUI" for WD to easier change some settings.
 * Protected folders enabled and some custom WD-exploit protection are enabled.
 I only allowing vulnerable Microsoft software such as Outlook or MS Edge (Chromium) to load signed Microsoft DLL's.

-**OSArmor**
+**OSArmor (OSA)**

+[OSArmor by NoVirusThanks](https://www.novirusthanks.org/products/osarmor/) is a typically behavior blocker (often called "Anti-Executable") product which is really good because it's freeware and the configuration is more or less easy for beginners & experts.
+However, these products normally do not protect you against [memory based attacks](https://docs.microsoft.com/en-us/windows/desktop/memory/memory-protection), so keep this in mind.
+[Windows itself has several function which developers could use](https://en.wikipedia.org/wiki/Memory_protection) but the sad truth is that most developers never design their applications to be secure (because this it requires a lot of effort & more tests).

+Same like all behavior blocker you might run into false positives (depending how strong you configured it).
+I usually review these warnings and add them as exclusions in my configuration.

+__Settings__

 I harden attacks against CMD & PowerShell, with a `DEFAULT DENY custom rule` to block all software from user space when it's NOT SIGNED BY TRUSTED vendors.
 As an extra security layer on top of SRP basic user and UAC block unsigned and limit Outlook to only start Edge/Brave, Word, Powerpoint, Excel and limit Edge/Brave to launch only WD and itself.

 I theoretically would say, go with MS own AppGuard but a) it's not available for Home/Pro users b) MS never fixed the known holes c) it's clusterfuck.

 There are alternatives like MalwareBytes Anti-Exploit and whatnot but OS Armor is free, was its first of it's kind and provides useful functions which I consider as _cool_.

+__Updates & Problems__

+To install or update it, first uninstall the previous build, then reboot (not really needed but may help to avoid some problems) and install the new build.

+In the wrong hands OSArmor can under specific circumstances crash the entire Explorer.exe which makes your Windows _almost unusable_.
+In this case (wrong configuration) open ProcessHacker (as admin) and try to run `services.msc` & stop the `NoVirusThanks OSArmorDevSvc` process (disabling is enough, kill the process and all sub-processes, restart).

+**NoVirusThanks EXE Radar Pro (NVT ERP)**

+[NVT ERP](https://www.novirusthanks.org/products/exe-radar-pro/) is in general stronger compared to OSA but requires more interaction (it is definitely not for beginners [It is also not free]).
+Keep in mind that the program itself is not documented which makes it even harder to understand / use the program.
+However, the current beta is free and can be tested over [here](https://malwaretips.com/threads/exe-radar-pro-v4-beta.80310/), the principle is exactly the same like OSA except that NVT ERP offers more functions.

 **SysHardener**